sqlxpert/lights-off-aws/README.md

   custom, user-specified JSON.

-- Optional encryption at rest with the AWS Key Management System (KMS), for queue message bodies (may contain resource identifiers) and for logs (may contain resource metadata).
+- Optional encryption at rest with the AWS Key Management System (KMS), for queue message bodies (may contain resource identifiers) and for log entries (may contain resource metadata).

 - No data storage other than in queues and logs, with short or configurable retention periods.